Joel Mvuka: Club career

 On 20 January 2024, Mvuka was loaned to Young Boys in Switzerland, with an option to buy.

+On 3 February 2026, Mvuka was loaned to Celtic in Scotland on loan for the reminder of the season, with the option to make the transfer permanent.

 Personal life

 Born in Norway to Burundian parents.
 He is also of Rwandan descent.
-Mvuka had to stop football for 8 months as a teenager due to heart irregularities, but returned after he was properly diagnosed.
+Mvuka had to stop football for eight months as a teenager due to heart irregularities, but returned after he was properly diagnosed.
 His brother Beltran Mvuka is also a professional footballer.